byuflowlab/BPM.jl/README.md

 Turbine acoustic code using the BPM equations developed by Brooks, Pope, and Marcolini.

-Developed by Eric Tingey at the FLOW Lab in Brigham Young University, 2015-2017, Translated to Julia by Kevin Moore and Taylor McDonald at FLOW Lab, 2018 Refactored by Tyler Critchfield and Eduardo Alvarez at FLOW Lab, 2020.
+ - Developed by Eric Tingey at the FLOW Lab in Brigham Young University, 2015-2017,
+ - Translated to Julia by Kevin Moore and Taylor McDonald at FLOW Lab, 2018
+ - Refactored by Tyler Critchfield and Eduardo Alvarez at FLOW Lab, 2020.
-Completely rewritten (with added verification cases) by Taylor McDonnell in 2023.
+ - Completely rewritten (with added verification cases) by Taylor McDonnell in 2023.

 This code models the acoustic propagation of a propeller or wind turbine based on turbulent boundary layer edge noise, separation stall noise, tip vortex formation noise, laminar boundary layer vortex shedding noise, and trailing edge bluntness vortex shedding noise.
 Turbulent inflow noise is not assumed in the current version of the code.
 These semi-empirical equations were developed using NACA 0012 airfoil sections.

-Brooks, T., Pope, D., and Marcolini, M., “Aipower Self-Noise and Prediction,” NASA, 1989.

-Brooks, T., and Marcolini, M., "Airfoil Tip Vortex Formation Noise," AIAA Journal, 1986.

-Vargas, L., "Wind Turbine Noise Prediction," Master's Thesis, Technical University of Lisbon, 2008.

 ## Installation: